Nootm/KryptoBot/README.md

 - Easy to set up with either an existing email account (webhook mode) or a public IP address (mailbox mode).
 - Don't rely on 3rd party services, only connections with Bybit and the specified SMTP server (if you use mailbox mode) would be made.
 - GUI mode and headless mode provided.
 - I don't have a Windows rig to test, so please run it on VPS or [a virtual machine with Linux](https://itsfoss.com/install-linux-in-virtualbox/) if you use Windows.
 It will also protect your strategy from potential malwares.
+I use BuyVM, and recommand it as long as you use crypto to pay.
 However, if someone is willing to build and test it for Windows with GitHub Action, you can open an issue and I will put the link here.

 ## Tested on
 - Alpine Linux 3.16.2, x86_64, headless